Pop-Culture | Posted by Julie Z on 09/2/2012

 It was a summer afternoon like any other.
 I was sprawled across the couch with a pack of twizzlers in one hand and a large iced coffee in the other, two food-items that are essential to my survival.
 The N was having a Degrassi-a-thon (the actors look like me!
 I can relate to them!).
 I was ready to remain in this position of idealistic laziness for a good four to six hours.

 Now, the N plays music videos between episodes.
 Generally this is when I get up to get more food (I’m actually not obese, although I’m not sure how) but I was already nursing my food-baby, so didn’t move.
-Through the sugar-coma haze, I saw the complete awesomeness that is Care Bears on Fire playing on my television …
+Through the sugar-coma haze, I saw the complete awesomeness that is Care Bears on Fire playing …